vercel/modelfusion/README.md

 ### Metadata and original responses

-ModelFusion model functions return rich results that include the original response and metadata when you call `.asFullResponse()` before resolving the promise.
+ModelFusion model functions return rich results that include the original response and metadata when you set the `returnType` option to `full`.

 ```ts
 // access the full response (needs to be typed) and the metadata: